-You can always the run the numbers yourself to see how much home you can buy using various online calculators, but if you want to be 100% accurate, then meeting with a mortgage lender is your best bet.
+You can always run the numbers yourself to see how much home you can afford using online calculators, but if you want to be 100% accurate, then meeting with a mortgage lender is your best bet.

-Once your mortgage lender gives you the green light, you will need a letter you can take with you to show sellers your worthiness.
+Once your mortgage lender gives you the green light, you will need a letter to show sellers your worthiness.

-Pre-qualification is once again an estimate on how much you could be eligible to borrow.
+Pre-qualification is an estimate of how much you could be eligible to borrow.

-Pre-approval just shows that your lender is ready to make you a mortgage loan based on your provided information and documentation.
+Pre-approval just shows that your lender is ready to work with you on a mortgage loan based on the financial information provided.

 If you are looking to find the home of your dreams in a reasonable amount of time and eliminate some of the tough competition, then consider getting a pre-qualification and pre-approval to increase your chances.